HackYourFutureBelgium/home/curriculum/debugging.md

 # Debugging

-> Find the Module repository [right here](https://github.com/HackYourFutureBelgium/debugging/)
+> 3 weeks.
+Find the Module repository [right here](https://github.com/HackYourFutureBelgium/debugging/)

 Enter: JavaScript!
 Up till now, your web pages didn't really _do_ anything (except be beautiful :).
 In this module you will focus on two layers of understanding JavaScript: